 A Sales Deed is a legal document that acts as evidence against the transfer of ownership of property in the name of the buyer from the person who is selling or the seller.
 And the same document will further act as the main document for selling the same property again if the buyer then wishes to do so in future because this is an establishment of his proof of ownership of respective property.

-The Sales Deed or the deed itself is executed subsequently to a contract called Sales Deed agreement.
+The Sale Deed or the deed itself is executed subsequently to a contract called Sale Deed agreement.
 This is done after the compliance of various different detailed terms and agreement which are agreed by both parties i.e the buyer and the seller.

 This document is the evidence by which the seller will be transferring his right onto the property to the one who purchased it.
 It is also known as conveyance deed.

-Things to Keep In Mind While Making A Sales Deed.
+Things to Keep In Mind While Making a Sale Deed.